eoinok/maW8lab/README.md

 > - `firestore.indexes.json`
 > - `package.json`, `app.json` (Expo files)

+Before proceeding visit firebase.google.com and login using your gmail/google account.
+If you don't already have one you'll have to create one.
+Once you have registered on firebase you can proceed with connecting it to your React Native App

 ## Step 1 — Install prerequisites
 Install Expo CLI (optional but recommended) and the Firebase CLI.